ekspla/Read-Symbian-SportsTracker-file/README.md

  The file formats of symbian are completely different from those of Android and iOS.

- This code is **not based on reverse engineering of the app.** itself, but is based on careful analysis of the track log files.
+ This code is **not based on reverse engineering of the app.** itself, but on careful analysis of the track log files.

 ## TODO
 - A few unknown fields in the track points.